cariad/py-wordpress-database/README.md

 # py-wordpress-database

-A Python package for creating and interacting with WordPress databases.
+A Python package that sets up a WordPress database.

 ## Usage